 My name is [YOUR NAME] and I’m the [YOUR POSITION] at [YOUR COMPANY].
 I was doing some research on [TOPIC] and discovered your guide about [TOPIC].
 I really enjoyed it.
 I never realized that [SOMETHING YOU LEARNED FROM THEIR CONTENT].
 Super cool.
 Anyway, I won’t take up any more of your time.
 Just wanted to thank you for putting the article together and wanted to let you know that I linked to it from my article: [INSERT NAKED URL] – it’s about [TOPIC].

 So that’s it!
 Still have questions about backlinks?
 Here’s you go:

 My backlinks are decreasing.
 What now?

 It’s natural and normal to lose some links over time.
 That’s why it’s critical to remember that link acquisition isn’t a one-time event.
-It needs to be an on-going activity.
-You should always be taking action to acquire new backlinks to make up for those that you lose.
+It needs to be an ongoing activity.
+You should always be taking action to acquire new backlinks to compensate for those you lose.

 My backlinks are not showing in Google Search Console, Ahrefs, etc. Why?

 Google Search Console only shows a sample of your total link profile.
-While third-party tools like Ahrefs are amazing at find backlinks, they aren’t perfect or comprehensive.
-Assume that these tools are only showing a percentage of your entire link profile.
+While third-party tools like Ahrefs are amazing at finding backlinks, they aren’t perfect or comprehensive.
+Assume that these tools only show a percentage of your entire link profile.